|

 Surface and boiler temperatures

-are set from the tube spacing, floor
+are established from the tube spacing, floor

 performance home with conductive floors and